vthil3049/e28/p3/README.md

 ## Notes for instructor

-This is much skinnier version of the app that I originally had in mind.
-Ran out of time to complete all that I wanted.
-I hope to make it better by p3.
+I enjoyed the course, but was constantly running out of time to do everything I wanted to.
+Its a good thing you gave us a hard deadline of May 14th :)